-If you choose to send items within the UK Mainland (as defined below) using ‘Ship with Depop’ the following additional terms shall apply.
+If you are a UK based seller and you choose to send items within the UK Mainland (as defined below) and select ‘Ship with Evri’ to purchase a shipping label through Depop, the following additional terms shall apply

-Carrier means our chosen third-party carrier who provides Depop Shipping services on our behalf.
+Carrier means our chosen third-party carrier who provides the shipping service when you purchase a shipping label via Depop (currently Evri).

 Dangerous Goods means substances and articles which have been identified under applicable law as hazardous for transport and which present a risk to people, property and the environment.